leandroroser/purify_css/README.md

 # purify_css

-Remove unused rules of a css file, for a set of rules to remove stored in a file or a character vector.
+Remove unused rules of a css file, for a set of css selectors stored in a file or a character vector.

-To obtain the unused rules, this is a possible approach:
+To obtain the unused rules, A possible approach is:

 - Go to google Chrome, Open Properties > Tools > Developer Tools